ngodinhloc/bigcommerce-orm/README.md

 # big-orm
-big-orm allows users to work with Bigcommerce v3-rest-api (or v2-rest-api) just like working with an orm
+big-orm allows users to work with Bigcommerce v3-rest-api just like working with an orm
 ## Installation
 composer.json
 <pre>